yunkunrao/tendermint.com/content/intro/getting-started/first-abci-app.md

 ```

 (you'll have to kill the other counter application process).
-In another window, run the console and those previous TMSP commands.
+In another window, run the console and those previous ABCI commands.
 You should get the same results as for the Go version.

 Want to write the counter app in your favorite language?!
 We'd be happy to accept the pull request!

 ## Next Step

-In the next tutorial, we will show how to [deploy a TMSP testnet](/intro/getting-started/deploy-testnet).
+In the next tutorial, we will show how to [deploy a ABCI testnet](/intro/getting-started/deploy-testnet).